NguyenHuynh0594/RiverineGEE/README.md

 #### Now that you have familiarize with the console tasks.
 Let edit the code so you can run it the way you want to.

-5. In line 29, “var Size_of_Collection = 1”, Change “1” to “The size of the Collection is:” number that is on the console task.
+5. In line 29, “var Size_of_Collection = *1*”, Change “1” to “The size of the Collection is:” number that is on the console task.
 (Look at #3)

-6. Line 30, “var exporting = true”, Change “true” to “false” if you don’t want to export the data.
+6. Line 30, “var exporting = *true*”, Change “true” to “false” if you don’t want to export the data.

-7. Line 31, “var folderName = 'LANDSAT8'”, Change “LANDSAT8”, to whatever you want the folder name to be.
+7. Line 31, “var folderName = '*LANDSAT8*'”, Change “LANDSAT8”, to whatever you want the folder name to be.
 This folder can be anywhere in your google drive (it can even be a drive that you are sharing with other people.)
 If there are no folder in your drive with that name, the folder will be created in your “My Drive”.

 ![2](https://user-images.githubusercontent.com/29620463/33814414-b24b102c-ddef-11e7-83e0-f2efa98db534.PNG)